What Is A Resume Title? (+30 Examples)

 That’s where your awesome resume title will help you.
 If formatted correctly, the ATS will be able to read your headers and present your relevant keywords to the hiring manager.

-To make sure your resume parses correctly in an ATS test, take advantage of ZipJob’s free resume review!
+To make sure your resume passes an ATS test, take advantage of ZipJob’s free resume review!

 3. It is a great place to use keywords